MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 >Applies To: System Center 2016 - Data Protection Manager

-DPM uses SQL Server Reporting Services to create reports.
+System Center Data Protection Manager (DPM) uses SQL Server Reporting Services to create reports.
 In the **Reporting** task area you can generate and view reports, schedule automation report generation, managing settings, and subscribe to reports.
 Alternatively you can generate DPM reports from Operations Manager if you're using it to monitor DPM.

 ## DPM reports
 DPM provides a number of different reports: